cartesi/docs/cartesi-rollups/development/running-the-application.md

 In essence, the node also logs all outputs received by your backend.

-You can run your application in 2 different modes — **production** or **NoNodo**.

-NoNodo is a light development tool that does not require Docker running and allows running the backend application without a node.

-## Production Mode

-Here are the prerequisites to run the node in production mode:
+Here are the prerequisites to run the node:

 - Docker Engine must be active.
 - Cartesi machine snapshot successfully built with `cartesi build`.

-To start the node in production mode:
+To start the node, run:

 ```shell
 cartesi run